-The Division's federal revenue for budgetary purposes for fiscal year 2008 was \$357 million, to be used primarily for design, right-of-way and construction of Corridor D, Corridor H, WV 9, US Route 35 and other major corridors including King Coal Highway, WV 16, and WV 10 and all other federal highways.
+The Division's federal revenue, on a cash (budgetary) basis for fiscal year 2009 was \$459.6 million, used primarily for design, right-of-way and construction of Corridor D, Corridor H, WV 9, US Route 35 and other major corridors including King Coal Highway, WV 16, and WV 10 and all other federal highways.
 As previously discussed the recognition of revenue under these grants occurs when expenditures occur on specific projects that have qualified for federal participation.
 The budgeted amounts for federal revenue and expenditures are based on projects that have been approved and estimates of the timing of each phase of the project.
 Since the timing of such expenditures are dependent on variables such as the weather, the existence of differing site conditions that require plan modification, or delays caused by environmental issues or the results of public meetings, expenditures often do not occur as planned.
 Federal revenue recognized in the Statement of Activities in each of the last two years is summarized below (amounts in thousands):